 There is no indication from the renders as the what the back might look like, but the front follows previous reports and speculation that the Note 8 will have an all-screen front with very minimal bezels like the Samsung Galaxy S8 and S8+.
 There was also a tweet from Samsung Exynos showing a device, which some have speculated is the Note 8.

 In terms of materials, we'd be surprised to see a move away from the metal and glass combo that has served Samsung so well over the last couple of years.
-We can also assume USB Type-C will be on board, along with the S Pen, both of which can be seen on the Poyoco Tech renders.
+We can also assume USB Type-C will be on board, along with the S Pen.

 Samsung Galaxy Note 8: Display